Many teachers find it convenient to direct students to this website to access student materials associated with SERP products.

 - Add facts or topics you know about to the bubbles.

-Passage 3, Day 1: Select A • B • C • D
+- Lesson 12Fluency work Practice fluency with passages about soldiers and the war in Iraq.
+Passage 3, Day 1: Select A • B • C • D - Silently read the passage.

 - Time yourself reading for 1 minute.
 Put slashes / when the timer goes off.
 Record your words per minute (WPM).
 Then finish the passage.